IG: the standard for PIDD therapy2

 WARNING: THROMBOSIS

-Thrombosis may occur with immune globulin products, including XEMBIFY and GAMUNEX-C. Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
-Thrombosis may occur in the absence of known risk factors.
+• Thrombosis may occur with immune globulin products, including XEMBIFY.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Thrombosis may occur in the absence of known risk factors

-For patients at risk of thrombosis, administer XEMBIFY and GAMUNEX-C at the minimum dose and infusion rate practicable.
+• For patients at risk of thrombosis, administer XEMBIFY at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk of hyperviscosity.
+Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk of hyperviscosity

 Contraindications